 BONUS #9: FAQ Rich Snippets

-FAQ rich snippets have started to gain significant visibility in Google’s search results.
+FAQ Schema have started to gain significant visibility in Google’s search results.

 They help you to control additional real estate and you can use your favorite SEO copywriting tactics to hook people in.

-If you want to add then to your site, you can use my free FAQ rich snippet generator tool.
+If you want to add then to your site, you can use my free FAQ schema generator tool.